rogerbeecham/GEOG5042-data-visualization/README.md

 # GEOG5042-data-visualization
-Materials for Data Vis week of GEOG5042
+Materials for a practical and lab session introducing Data Visualization for the MSC module GEOG5042 Data Visualization & Analysis.
+Materials can be accessed from this landing page: [GEOG5042-data-visualization/](http://www.roger-beecham.com/GEOG5042-data-visualization/index.html).